 Alesis probably isn’t the first name that comes to mind when you think about digital pianos.
 However, few manufacturers are more prolific when it comes to value for money.
-We are looking at the Alesis Recital Pro, which is a great example of a budget digital piano.
+In this review, I am looking at the Alesis Recital Pro, which is a great example of a budget keyboard piano.

-The Recital Pro is a full-size stage piano with 88 hammer-action keys, a feature that not all instruments of this price have.
+The Recital Pro comes with 88 hammer-action keys, a feature that not all instruments of this price have.
 It comes with a small variety of sounds and practice functions.
 Above all else, it’s about value for money.

 - Hammer-action keys.